emmajane/tito/source/_pages/presentation_checklist.md

 - Write a blog post; or series of blog posts about your talk.
 This acts as a transcript of what you might say and helps you to choose the important bits to talk about.

+# Draft Phase

+Once you collected your thoughts about your topic, you're ready to start drafting your presentation.
+I generally draft in outlines.

 ## 3 Weeks

 - Write the first draft of your slides, incorporating comments from the blog posts you've written.

+# Polish Phase

+With your outline written, it's time to start putting your slides and imagery together.

 ## 2 Weeks